tophbuddy/cs5520_cholzheu_projects/_posts/2021-09-18-Final-Project-Step-1-Brainstorming.md

 #### Base Knowledge:

 I expect the user knows all the services they are subscribed to.
+I expect the user knows how to sign up and cancel these services manually.

 #### Required Knowledge: